jforget/raku-Hamilton2/doc/Hamilton.en.md

 8. While the Icosian game uses a dodecahedron and no other geometrical figure,  it would  be interesting  to add  graphs associated  with the other   platonic  solids.
+The  keys   of  tables   `Isometries`  and `Isom_paths` will have to be updated, because the dodecahedron will no longer be the only map with isometries.
 Easy to implement.

-9. Write a  programme which generates basic  graphs: _n_-point circle, _n_-spoke wheel, _n_-ray star, complete  graph with _n_ nodes.
+9. Write a  programme which generates basic  graphs: _n_-point circle, _n_-spoke wheel,  _n_-ray star,  complete graph  with _n_  nodes (yet, this last case might be boring: diameter  1, radius 1, every node is a central node,  every node can  be the  starting point or  the stopping point of an Hamiltonian path).
 Easy to implement.

 License
 =======